Hoverbear/hoverbear.org/content/blog/2022-09-26-declarative-gnome-configuration-in-nixos/index.md

 > I accidently altered GNOME settings which I'd set via Home Manager, and they aren't changing back on a `nixos-rebuild switch`?

-It is possible to change `dconf` values once set via Home Manager, if this happens and `nixos-rebuild switch` isn't causing a change, **you may need to restart the `home-manager` service** with `systemctl restart home-manager`.
+It is possible to change `dconf` values once set via Home Manager, if this happens and `nixos-rebuild switch` isn't causing a change, **you may need to restart the `home-manager` service** with `systemctl restart home-manager-$USER`.
 If that fails, make a change (eg. `touch`) your user home configuration first.

 > Some changes I made are not reflecting when I `nixos-rebuild switch`?

-Check `systemctl status home-manager` and ensure the service started sucessfully, if not, dig in with `journalctl -u home-manager-$USER` and make sure to carefully read the error.
+Check `systemctl status home-manager-$USER` and ensure the service started sucessfully, if not, dig in with `journalctl -u home-manager-$USER` and make sure to carefully read the error.

 > The setting I want isn't tracked by Home Manager or `dconf`?

 It might be complicated.
 You can try seeing if the program creates an entry in your XDG directories, such as `~/.config` or `~/.cache`.
 If so, you can often provision content into the file with the [`home.file`](https://rycee.gitlab.io/home-manager/options.html#opt-home.file) option.
+Please note this will make the file unwritable, which may impact some programs.

 # Conclusion